Compare travel insurance to Brazil

 Read our tips for an unforgettable adventure in the Amazon.
 Just make sure you’re protected before you head off!

 Brazil is huge: the distance from London to Moscow fits comfortably within the country’s borders.
-It has the world’s biggest natural rainforest, the Amazon, as well as some of its largest cities – the bustling metropolises of Rio de Janeiro and São Paulo.
+It has the Amazon, the world’s biggest natural rainforest, and it’s also home to the bustling metropolises of Rio de Janeiro and São Paulo.

-Whether you’re taking a slow boat down the Amazon river, camping in the jungle, showing your stuff on the beach, or dancing the night away in a chic city, a trip to Brazil is an experience you’re unlikely to forget.
+Whether you’re taking a slow boat down the Amazon River, camping in the jungle, showing your stuff on the beach, or dancing the night away in a chic city, a trip to Brazil is an experience you’re unlikely to forget.

-Do I need travel insurance for Brazil?
+Do I need travel insurance to Brazil?

 If you’re planning a holiday in Brazil, you should always make sure you have travel insurance before you set off.
 That way, you’ll be protected against many common travel problems while on your trip.
-For instance, travel insurance can cover you against illness, accidents, lost baggage and theft while you’re on your Brazilian getaway.
+For instance, travel insurance can cover you against illness, accidents, lost baggage, and theft while you’re on your Brazilian getaway.

 What type of travel insurance do I need for Brazil?

 Your trip to Brazil will usually be covered by any worldwide travel insurance policy.
 However, there are many different types of insurance that might suit your holiday.
 When you find the best travel insurance deals through MoneySuperMarket, you’ll be able to tailor your insurance to your needs.
 Some categories to look out for:

 Single-trip insurance: If you only want to cover to last your trip then consider single trip cover as a cheaper option.